 The Burnham Park Reservation is a historic landmark located in downtown Baguio City.
 It is named after Daniel Burnham, an American urban planner and architect who designed the whole city of Baguio.
 This park is a great hangout place for all ages, and there are several attractions you can try.
 You can sail a boat in the park’s artificial lake, try delicious street foods, buy delicacies, or stroll around the park.
 At night, the city becomes alive because of their night market.

-Another addition to your Baguio City tour is the Night Market on Harrison Road.
+One of the tourist attractions in Baguio that you must not miss is the Night Market on Harrison Road.
 As the clock strikes nine in the evening, a portion of Harrison Road becomes alive and festive, filled with thrift shops and stores.
 There are many items to buy in Baguio Night Market, which never fails to attract customers and travelers.

 Products here range from bags, footwear, clothing, and digital accessories.
 There are also souvenir items and kitchenware that you can buy in this place.
-You’ll indeed have great finds in this market and have that wonderful pasalubong for your loved ones.
+You’ll have great finds and wonderful pasalubong for your loved ones in this market.

 How to go to Baguio Night Market: You can take a cab/taxi or walk to Harrison Road at the side of Burnham Park.
 Baguio Night Market opens every day from 9:00 PM to 2:00 AM.
 Find out what you can buy at Baguio Night Market.
 Check out our experience here.

-This cafe offers the most picturesque view of Baguio City.
+This Cafe offers the most picturesque view of Baguio City.
 It is located on top of Mt.
-Cabuyao in Tuba, Benguet and its high altitude overlooks the beautiful city of Baguio.
+Cabuyao in Tuba, Benguet, and its high altitude overlooks the beautiful city of Baguio.
 There’s nothing special on their menu.
 What’s remarkable, though, is the experience and its astonishing view.
-But visiting this cafe has a lot of nuisances.
+However, Cafe in the Sky is in a protected area imposed by the Philippines Supreme Court, which restricts travelers from visiting.
 You’ll be lucky if you pass through the checkpoint.
-Other than that, turn around and look for other restaurants around the city.
-You can check out our comprehensive travel guide about Cafe in the Sky here.
+Other than that, turn around, follow the law, and look for other restaurants around the city.
+You can check out our comprehensive Cafe in the Sky travel guide here.

 This hotel is an abandoned structure that served as a hotel and a retreat house decades ago.
-Travelers visit the place to learn about its historical importance during the second world war.
-Others wanted to visit Diplomat Hotel to see if ghosts and spirits genuinely haunt the site.
+Travelers visit the place to learn about its historical importance during the Second World War.
+Others wanted to visit the Diplomat Hotel to see if ghosts and spirits genuinely haunt the site.
 Whether it’s a scary trip or not, this place still stands today with great stories of the past etched on its walls.

 This forty-foot-tall statue is located in Camp 6 along Kennon Road near the boundary of Tuba and Baguio City.
 It is a landmark for tourists traveling to Baguio City, and the structure was carved from a limestone boulder in the 1970s.
 Over the decades, travelers used the landmark as a reference point to Baguio City.
 Tired travelers can stop over in this place, relax at the nearby view deck, and witness the beautiful panorama of the Cordillera mountains.
-We recommend visiting the Lion’s Head; it’s an iconic piece of art that has been included in every Baguio photo souvenir for decades.
+We recommend visiting the Lion’s Head; it’s an iconic piece of art and a recognizable tourist attraction in Baguio City.